Khimarra/the-intermet/README.old.md

 - Figure out how to deal with the fact that a few of the object titles in the API have HTML tags in them.
 - In artist bio, make array of info to be returned. then map through with a turnary instead of manually doing a turnary on each line.
 - Utilize Animate.CSS library
-- Refactor DeptPage using Promise.all to make code DRYer

 ## React Component Hierarchy